 “When I was younger, I used to think my body was just a vessel to carry my head around.
 I really didn’t see the point of the body, and I definitely didn’t feel connected with mine.”

-Tools for Compassion If You Have Investigator 5s in Your Life
+Tools for Compassion If You Have Enneagram Type 5s in Your Life

 1) Understand it is hard for Investigator 5s to say yes to a request without very careful consideration

 Investigator 5s are keenly aware of resources, including their personal energy, and they often experience concerns about scarcity.
 Keep this in mind when asking them to do something (a personal favor, a work project).
 Generally, they will only agree to a request with a lot of thought and analysis.
 For Investigator 5s, the instinctive answer for a request or favor is often No. This isn’t personal as much as they feel anxious that they don’t have what it takes to meet the request.
 They also report a concern about disappointing the person making the request.

 2) Understand it can be difficult for Investigator 5s to openly discuss emotions